Electron correlations in kagome metals $AV_3Sb_5$ (A= K, Rb, Cs): Disscussion and conclusions

 Complementary X-ray scattering study also reveal a coexistence of $2\times2\times 2$ and $2\times2\times 1$ CDW order in \ch{CsV3Sb5} \cite{li_discovery_2022}.
 Below $p<0.7$ GPa, these orders exhibit degeneracy.
 Above $p>0.7$ GPa, the degeneracy is lifted because the $2\times2\times 1$ order is suppressed faster than the $2\times2\times 2$ order.
 Considering the competing nature between CDW and superconductivity in \ch{CsV3Sb5}, it is highly likely the $2\times2\times 1$ CDW order is responsible for the first superconducting dome and $2\times2\times 2$ CDW order is for the second \cite{li_discovery_2022}.

+We now schematically compare the 2D-KHM results with experimental observations in FIG.~\ref{fig:flow}.
+On the one hand, the 2D-KHM study \cite{denner_analysis_2021} indicates that the chiral CBO phase is increasingly favored as the ratio $U/V$ decreases.
+On the other hand, experimental observations reveal that the chiral $2\times2\times 2$ CDW phase becomes more favored under applied pressure \cite{li_discovery_2022}.
+Furthermore, the 2D-CBO order can extend into the 3D-$2\times2\times 2$ CDW order through CDW stacking \cite{ishioka_chiral_2010,denner_analysis_2021}.
+Our cRPA calculations bridge these findings by demonstrating that pressure application can induce an abrupt $U/V$ reduction ($\Delta(U/V) \approx 25 \%$ at $0.2$ GPa).
+In brief, this reduction could be understood as the signal of a phase transition $X \xrightarrow{\,p\,} 2\times2\times 2$ CDW, where the precursor phase $X$ likely corresponds to a metastable conjoined CDW phase.

-Our systematic analysis reveals a stark dichotomy in pressure response among \ch{AV3Sb5} compounds: while \ch{KV3Sb5} and \ch{RbV3Sb5} maintain pressure-invariant Coulomb interactions, \ch{CsV3Sb5} exhibits a pronounced electronic instability at $p \approx 0.2$ GPa characterized by discontinuous jumps in both on-site (U) and intersite (V) interaction parameters ($\Delta U \approx 0.36$ eV, $\Delta U \approx 0.38$ eV) .
-This critical behavior, absent in isostructural counterparts, strongly suggests a pressure-induced quantum phase transition unique to the \ch{Cs} variant, likely driven by its interlayer coupling effects because it has the largest interlayer distance.
+Our systematic analysis reveals a stark dichotomy in pressure response among \ch{AV3Sb5} compounds: while \ch{KV3Sb5} and \ch{RbV3Sb5} maintain pressure-invariant Coulomb interactions ($U$,$V$), \ch{CsV3Sb5} exhibits a pronounced electronic instability at $p \approx 0.2$ GPa characterized by discontinuous jumps in both on-site ($U$) and intersite ($V$) interaction parameters ($\Delta U \approx 0.36$ eV, $\Delta V \approx 0.38$ eV).
+This critical behavior, absent in isostructural counterparts, strongly suggests a pressure-induced quantum phase transition unique to the Cs variant, likely driven by its interlayer coupling effects because it has the largest interlayer distance.
+Furthermore, the Hund's $J$ is very stable against pressure in all three compounds, likely plays no role in the pressure-induced quantum phase transition.

+To gain deeper insight into the abrupt changes in the Coulomb interactions ($U$, $V$), we revisited the projected band structure of \ch{AV3Sb5} in Fig.~\ref{fig:vhs}.
+We identify a van Hove singularity (VHS) in \ch{AV3Sb5} slightly above the Fermi level ($E_F$).
+This VHS, arising from hybridization of Sb-$p$ and V-$d$ orbitals, is sensitive to pressure: its energy shifts upwards with increasing pressure.
+Notably, it is also potentially linked to the CDW order \cite{PhysRevB.104.144506,li_discovery_2022}.
+This connection is not coincidental.

+Since cRPA calculations inherently include electron self-energy corrections while standard DFT does not, we computed the quasiparticle band structure within the GW approximation \cite{PhysRevB.34.5390,PhysRevB.74.035101,PhysRevB.75.235102} (Fig.~\ref{fig:gwbands}) to ensure consistency with the cRPA methodology.
+Notably, the GW results position this VHS slightly below $E_F$ at ambient pressure.
+Furthermore, it crosses $E_F$ under applied pressure.
+This crossing potentially triggers a Lifshitz transition due to associated changes in Fermi surface topology \cite{2017LTP....43...47V}.
+In contrast, for \ch{KV3Sb5} and \ch{RbV3Sb5}, the $d$-$p$ hybrid VHS splits energetically at the M point; this splitting, possibly driven by electron-electron interactions, prevents the formation of this specific VHS.

+This provides a partial explanation for the peculiar Coulomb interaction behavior in \ch{CsV3Sb5}.
+Nevertheless, Lifshitz transitions and Coulomb interactions are fundamentally interconnected phenomena.
+Understanding this interplay is crucial for comprehending electron behavior in Kagome metals.
+Further investigation focusing on the $d$-$p$ hybrid VHS could provide new insights into this issue.